envris/digital-trade-handbook/service-design-delivery-process/live.md

 - continue to accurately measure and report the success of your service
 - plan for the transition or integration of any existing services that meet a similar user needs to yours
 - will be able to add redirects for URLs in the old service that will be deleted
-- can support the service and be able to keep iterating it and improving it until it’s retired
+- can support the service and be able to keep iterating it and improving it until it’s retired.

 ## What to do in Live stage